-For Astana Ballet in Kazakhastan, Ricardo created Gaia which had its world premiere in 2016.
-Subsequently, Ricardo left the Royal Ballet of Flanders to become Resident Choreographer & Artistic Associate of the Astana Ballet in Kazakhstan.
-His most recent works include, Touch of Illusion, received its world premiere in September, 2017 and a new full-evening Giselle in spring 2018.
+Ricardo left the Royal Ballet of Flanders to become Resident Choreographer & Artistic Associate of the Astana Ballet in Kazakhstan.
+His works there include, Gaia, Touch of Illusion, received its world premiere in September, 2017 and a new full-evening Giselle in 2018.

-Ricardo was one of the finalists of the Concours de Jeunes Choregraphes jointly produced by Malandain Ballet Biarritz, Toulouse Ballet and Bordeaux National Opera Ballet.
+In 2016, Ricardo was one of the finalists of the Concours de Jeunes Choreographes jointly produced by Malandain Ballet Biarritz, Toulouse Ballet and Bordeaux National Opera Ballet.
 His creation received its world premiere at the Concours on 24th April in Biarritz and he was awarded the Prix Fondation de Danse for Love, Fear, Loss.

 In September, 2018, Ricardo created a new work, The Premiere, for Atlanta Ballet in Georgia, USA and in March, 2019, presented the world premiere of Silent Voices for Astana Ballet.

-Recent projects in 2019 include staging Love Fear Loss for Atlanta Ballet and Ballet Idaho in the USA and staging Touch of Illusion for Stoyanov Kiev Ballet in the Ukraine.
+More recently, Ricardo has staged Love Fear Loss for Atlanta Ballet and Ballet Idaho in the USA, The Compania Nacional de Danza in Madrid, Spain and for The Cuban National Ballet in Havana.
+He also staged Touch of Illusion for Stoyanov Kiev Ballet in the Ukraine.

 Projects in 2022/23 included his own productions of Firebird and Scheherazade which premiered in March for Vanemuine Ballet in Estonia and staging three of his works for Compania Colombiana de Ballet in Cali, Colombia in August.